jnthmrcr/web-dev-notes/freecodecamp/javascriptbasics.md

 var prop1val = myObj.prop1; // val1
 var prop2val = myObj["prop2"]; // val2
 ```
+braket notation can also be used to pass in properties stored in variables
 ```javascript
 var someObj = {
   propName: "John"